ecmwf/earthkit-data/docs/guide/sources.rst

     - direct MARS access:

-      - "default": log is written to the standard output
+      - "default": log is written to stdout
-      - None: turn off logging for standard output.
-Standard error is still logged.
+      - None: turn off logging
       - dict specifying the "stdout" or/and the "stderr" kwargs for Pythons's ``subrocess.run()`` method

   :type log: str, None, callable, dict